Every homeowner has dreamt of transforming their yard into the perfect outdoor oasis, and building a deck is on top of the list.

-The exact process of building a ground deck, such as the layout and design, planning the foundation, and laying the deck, which you will learn if you read on.
+Below, we’ll discuss the exact process of building a ground deck, which includes the layout and design, planning the foundation, and laying the deck boards.Â

 What’s the Process of Building a Ground Level Deck?

 A ground level deck is considered less than 12″ from the ground.
-It should be well-ventilated to allow free air movement to prevent mold and rot.
-Always use pressure-treated wood or better for the framing and decking.
+It should be well-ventilated to allow free air movement to prevent wood rot.
+Always use ground rated pressure-treated wood or better for the framing and decking.Â

-Most ground level DIY decks cost $10 per square foot for pressure treated framing and decking and 2-3 times that if you have someone build it for you.
-The cost can go comparatively higher depending on the materials used and the size of the deck.
+Most ground level DIY decks cost $10-15 per square foot for pressure treated framing and decking and 2-5 times more if you have someone build it for you.
+The cost can go comparatively higher depending on the materials used and the shape of the deck.Â

 If you want to upgrade your decking, chose a composite decking for longer life and easier maintenance.
+The newer composite materials look way better than they did 10 years ago.

 These are the DIY steps of building a ground level deck:

-Lay Down The Plan And Design
+The Plan And Design of a Ground Deck

 The success of any project depends on the planning.
 If you get this right, you’re halfway through your successful project.
 In this stage, you need to consider the following:

-- Location – You don’t need a huge space for the deck, as small and simple is always better.
-Make sure you choose somewhere you can have a great view of your yard.
+- Location – You don’t need a huge space for a deck, as small and simple is always better.
+Make sure you choose somewhere you can enjoy the view of your yard.Â

-Get All The Materials Needed
+Gather All Materials Needed

 Pressure treated wood is the primary material for framing any deck, especially a ground level deck.
 No matter if you live in a wet or dry environment, building codes require ground contact pressure treated wood for any framing members that touch the ground.